UPB-Graphics/gfx-framework/README.md

 ### Install a compiler

-The code is written in C++11.
-We ***strongly*** recommend building the code with the most recent available compiler versions.

--   minimum:
+-   Minimum:
     -   Windows: Visual Studio 2015 Update 3 with `Programming Languages -> Visual C++` checked when installing
-    -   Linux: GCC 5
+    -   Linux: `gcc` 5
-    -   macOS: clang 4
+    -   macOS: `clang` 4

--   recommended:
+-   ***Strongly*** recommended:
     -   Windows: Visual Studio 2019 with `Workloads -> Desktop development with C++` checked when installing
-    -   Linux: GCC latest
+    -   Linux: `gcc` latest
-    -   macOS: clang latest
+    -   macOS: `clang` latest
+        -   either use `brew install llvm` or install XCode

 ### Check your graphics capabilities

 Graphics capabilities are decided by the combination of your computer's hardware, drivers, and operating system.

 This project requires OpenGL ***version 3.3 core profile***, or newer.
-If your computer has a processor manufactured within the last few years, you should be safe: a modern CPU has [graphics capabilities itself][ref-igp-wiki], see for example [Intel HD Graphics][ref-intelhd-wiki].
-If you have a dedicated graphics card, you should be even safer.

-***If you're not sure,*** follow the steps in [this guide](docs/user/checking_capabilities.md) to find out.
+If you have a computer manufactured within the last few years, you should be safe. ***If you're not sure,*** follow the steps in [this guide](docs/user/checking_capabilities.md) to find out.

 ### Install the build tools

 This project uses [CMake][ref-cmake].
-It a nutshell, CMake doesn't compile your code, instead it creates files that you then use to compile your code (for example, a Makefile on Linux, macOS, MinGW; a Visual Studio project on Windows; and so on).
+It a nutshell, CMake doesn't compile your code, instead it creates files that you then use to compile your code (for example, it creates a Makefile on Linux and macOS, a Visual Studio project on Windows, and so on).

 The minimum compatible version is ***3.16***, however, as with the compilers, it is ***strongly*** recommended to use the latest version.
-To install CMake, follow these steps:
+To install it, follow these steps:

 -   Windows:
     1. Go to the [CMake downloads page][ref-cmake-dl]